 How to add two subtitles in two different languages

 If you like to add two subtitles in two different languages, you need to know how to translate on Subcap first.
-Here are all the instructions you need to know.

 After you translated and edited your video, adjust your subtitles’ positions.
 If you position your subtitles at similar positions, they might overlap.

-When you are done, go to Export page.
-Select 2nd language from the 2.
-Caption list.
 If you translate your video multiple times, you’ll see all the languages on the list.

 Now your video has two subtitles in two different languages.